MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-server-parameters.md

 For [MySQL version 8.0+](https://dev.mysql.com/doc/refman/8.0/en/identifier-case-sensitivity.html) you can configure `lower_case_table_names` only when you're initializing the server.
 [Learn more](https://dev.mysql.com/doc/refman/8.0/en/identifier-case-sensitivity.html).
 Changing the `lower_case_table_names` setting after the server is initialized is prohibited.

-For MySQL version 8.0, the default value is `1` in Azure Database for MySQL - Flexible Server.
 Supported values for MySQL version 8.0 are `1` and `2` in Azure Database for MySQL - Flexible Server.
+The default value is `1`.
 For assistance in changing the default value during server creation, [create a support ticket](https://azure.microsoft.com/support/create-ticket/).

 ### innodb_tmpdir